emkelsey32/SeniorProject/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.0.

+## How to Start The Project

+This is done in a 2 terminal process.
+In one terminal, run npm i and then run npm run start.
+This will start the frontend of the application.
+To start up the concurrent backend, run cd backend, npm i and npm run start in a second terminal to start this.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.